-- Hitting or shoving an individual - Threatening an individual or his/her family, friends, associates, or property with harm - Intentional destruction or threatening to destroy YVCS property - Making harassing or threatening phone calls - Harassing surveillance or stalking (following or watching someone) - Unauthorized possession or inappropriate use of firearms or weapons
+- Hitting or shoving an individual - Threatening an individual or his/her family, friends, associates, or property with harm - Intentional destruction or threatening to destroy MRA property - Making harassing or threatening phone calls - Harassing surveillance or stalking (following or watching someone) - Unauthorized possession or inappropriate use of firearms or weapons

-YVCS' prohibition against threats and acts of violence applies to all persons involved in YVCS' operation, including but not limited to all personnel, contract, unpaid interns, volunteers and temporary workers, and anyone else, including parents on YVCS property.
-Violations of this policy by any individual on YVCS property will lead to disciplinary action, up to and including termination and/or legal action as appropriate.
+MRA's prohibition against threats and acts of violence applies to all persons involved in MRA's operation, including but not limited to all personnel, contract, unpaid interns, volunteers and temporary workers, and anyone else, including parents on MRA property.
+Violations of this policy by any individual on MRA property will lead to disciplinary action, up to and including termination and/or legal action as appropriate.
 All employees are encouraged to report incidents of threats or acts of physical violence of which they are aware to their supervisors or to their Principal.

 If an employee becomes aware of an imminent act of violence, a threat of imminent violence, or actual violence, emergency assistance must be sought immediately.
 In such situations, the employee should contact the law enforcement authorities by dialing 911.
-Immediately after contacting the law enforcement authorities, the employee must report the if the investigation produces insufficient evidence that there has been a violation, or if the charges cannot be proven.
+Immediately after contacting the law enforcement authorities, the employee must report the cannot be proven.
 However, disciplinary action may be taken against employees who, in bad faith, make false or frivolous accusations.

-There will be no retaliation against any employee who brings a complaint in good faith under the Violence in the Workplace Policy or who honestly assists in investigating such a complaint, even
+There will be no retaliation against any employee who brings a complaint in good faith under the Violence in the Workplace Policy or who honestly assists in investigating such a complaint, even if the investigation produces insufficient evidence that there has been a violation, or if the charges